Working with a Lawyer (Washington State)

 What If I Don’t Understand Something?

-If you don’t understand what the lawyer is saying, ask for an explanation.
-If the lawyer cannot explain things clearly or tells you not to worry about legal details, think carefully about whether this lawyer is the right match for you.
+Ask the lawyer to explain it again.
+If the lawyer cannot explain things clearly or tells you not to worry about legal details, think carefully about whether this lawyer is right for you.
 It might be helpful to write down your thoughts and feelings about the lawyer after the initial consultation.
-It is important that you feel comfortable with and trust the lawyer you decide to hire.
+It is important that you feel comfortable with and trust your lawyer.

 How to Work With a Lawyer